TheDevOpsHub/AzureHub/README.md

 - If you find this repository helpful, kindly consider showing your appreciation by giving it a star ⭐ Thanks! 💖
 - Looking for the issue to work on?
 Check the list of our open issues good first issue
 - Feel free to open a new issue or let us know if you want to request more content about Azure

+## What's next?

+We will keep updating this repository content to latest resources and changes ⏩ you can star/follow this repository to get more up-to-dated content ⭐